JoseMiguel01012570345/you-only-look-once/README.md

 # Note:
 This program consumes about 1GB RAM
-You must download the weights for the Yolo model which are yolov8x-seg.pt and yolov8x.pt (<strong> Recomended</strong>).
-You can do so at <a href="https://github.com/ultralytics/ultralytics"> https://github.com/ultralytics/ultralytics </a>

 # Dependencies:
 If you already have python installed and pip then you can run the next commands to get your project up to the task: